evanhockings/QuantumACES.jl/docs/src/guide.md

 python_exe = homedir() * "/.pyenv/versions/<version>/bin/python"
 ```

-This package uses [SCS.jl](https://github.com/jump-dev/SCS.jl) to project probability distributions into the simplex in the Mahalanobis distance.
-This projection performs best, at least at small scales, when single-threaded by setting `ENV["OMP_NUM_THREADS"]="1"` in `~/.julia/config/startup.jl`, but this causes large performance regressions in other linear algebra routines in the package, so the setting is only advised when benchmarking the time taken to perform ACES noise estimation.

-## Example usage
+## Package usage

-Beware that the examples shown below can take over an hour to run.
+Beware that the examples shown below can take a long time to run.
 Ensure that Julia is set up to use as many threads as your CPU can handle.

-First parameterise a depolarising noise model with single-qubit gate infidelity `r_1`, two-qubit gate infidelity `r_2`, and measurement infidelity `r_m`, and a log-normal random Pauli noise model with the same gate infidelities and a standard deviation of the underlying normal distributions `total_std_log`, alongside a random seed used when generating the noise model.
+First parameterise a depolarising noise model with single-qubit gate infidelity `r_1`, two-qubit gate infidelity `r_2`, and measurement infidelity `r_m`, and a log-normal random Pauli noise model with the same gate infidelities and a standard deviation of the underlying normal distributions `total_std_log`, specifying the seed `seed` for reproducibility.

 ```julia
 using QuantumACES